AdobeDocs/campaign-web.en/help/adoption/get-started/user-management-acs.md

 * Relay Account

+>[!NOTE]
+>
-Note that custom roles created and assigned to users in Adobe Campaign Standard will not be migrated to Campaign v8.
+>Custom roles created and assigned to users in Adobe Campaign Standard will not be migrated to Adobe Campaign v8.